sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-ms-setup/cp-mobile-dev-kit-ms-setup.md

 ---

-### Understand the SAP mobile development kit feature
+### Understand the mobile development kit feature

-The SAP Mobile Development Kit (MDK) enables developers and technical business users to build cross-platform mobile applications in an integrated development environment, and run it natively on mobile devices (Android & iOS).
+The mobile development kit (MDK) enables developers and technical business users to build cross-platform mobile applications in an integrated development environment, and run it natively on mobile devices (Android & iOS).

-You can find more details in the [SAP Mobile Development Kit developer page](https://developers.sap.com/topics/mobile-development-kit.html).
+You can find more details in the [mobile development kit developer page](https://developers.sap.com/topics/mobile-development-kit.html).

 <!-- border -->![MDK](img-1.png)